kubernetes/enhancements/keps/sig-scheduling/5732-topology-aware-workload-scheduling/README.md

 ###### What steps should be taken if SLOs are not being met to determine the problem?

 1. Analyze Latency Metrics: Check `scheduler_podgroup_scheduling_attempt_duration_seconds` and `scheduler_podgroup_scheduling_algorithm_duration_seconds`.
-High values here indicate that the Toplogy Aware Schedling logic itself is computationally expensive and causing the regression.
+High values here indicate that the Topology Aware Scheduling logic itself is computationally expensive and causing the regression.
+   `scheduler_placement_evaluations_total` and `scheduler_placement_evaluation_duration_seconds`
+   show how many placements are evaluated per cycle and how expensive each one is.
-3. Inspect Logs: Enable scheduler logging at `-v=6` (or `-v=10` for deep tracing) to trace the execution time of individual Workload Scheduling Cycles and identify if specific PodGroups which are blocking the queue.
+2. Inspect Logs: Enable scheduler logging at `-v=6` (or `-v=10` for deep tracing) to trace the execution time of individual Workload Scheduling Cycles and identify if specific PodGroups which are blocking the queue.
-4. Disable Feature: If the regression is critical and impacting cluster health, disable the TopologyAwareWorkloadScheduling feature gate.
+3. Disable Feature: If the regression is critical and impacting cluster health, disable the TopologyAwareWorkloadScheduling feature gate.
 This will revert the scheduler to the standard Workload Scheduling logic, restoring baseline performance (at the cost of losing topology semantics).